Continuing Education Activity

 There have been case studies and case reports formerly reported in the '90s and early 2000s.
 Some more treatment interventions have been described in naturalistic and longitudinal studies that continue to inform outcomes.

-Dissociative identity disorder is, unfortunately, a medical condition that is often diagnosed later in life.
-Often patients are misdiagnosed with other diagnoses as described above and treated with medications and even therapies that may not directly address DID.
+Unfortunately, Dissociative identity disorder is a medical condition often diagnosed later in life.
+Often, patients are misdiagnosed with other diagnoses as described above and treated with medications and even therapies that may not directly address DID.
 Once in treatment, this tends to be lifelong as DID patients continue to require reality-based and grounding interventions.
 Safety planning with DID patients is lifelong.
-The prognosis without treatment and correct diagnosis are poor.
+The prognosis without treatment and correct diagnosis is poor.

 The patients remain at increased risk of self-injurious behavior given the presence of alters as well as latent trauma.
 There have been newer research studies that have described suicidal ideation, especially during dissociation, which describes decreased pain tolerance and more emotional dysregulation.
 Most treatment interventions advocate for safety planning and reality testing before the use of more advanced psychotherapy techniques